Blood Test: Phosphorus

 Most blood tests take just a few minutes.
 Occasionally, it can be hard to find a vein, so the health professional may need to try more than once.

 The health professional will remove the elastic band and the needle and cover the area with cotton or a bandage to stop the bleeding.
 Afterward, there may be some mild bruising, which should go away in a few days.

 When Are Phosphorus Test Results Ready?

 Blood samples are processed by a machine, and it may take a few hours to a day for the results to be available.
 If the test results show signs of a problem, the doctor might order other tests to figure out what the problem is and how to treat it.

 Are There Any Risks From Phosphorus Tests?

 A phosphorus test is a safe procedure with minimal risks.
-Some people might feel faint or lightheaded from the test.
-A few teens have a strong fear of needles.
-If you're anxious, talk with the doctor before the test about ways to make the procedure easier.
+Some kids might feel faint or lightheaded from the test.
+A few kids and teens have a strong fear of needles.
+If your child is anxious, talk with the doctor before the test about ways to make the procedure easier.